magnesj/ResInsight/docs/CellResults.md

 - **Formation Names** -- Lists only the Active Formation Names selected on the case.  ( See [Formations]({{ site.baseurl }}/docs/formations) )
 - **Flow Diagnostics** -- Flow diagnostic results are derived from the flux field in the Eclipse result data file and is only available if those results are present.
 This option is described in detail below.
+- **Injection Flooding** -- Number of flooded mobile pore volumes as contribution from one or more simulation tracers.

 ## Flow Diagnostic Results